MetaDocencia/NASA_TOPS-OS101-2026/Module_5/Lesson_1/M5_L1_readme.md

 In this lesson, you learned that:

 - The contemporary scientific workflow involves being open about processes and products.
 Research products (results) include far more than just the final manuscript, which is a drastic change from the historical notion of a scientific result.
-- At every stage of the research lifecycle, there are research objects produced that we can consider results.
+- At every stage of the research lifecycle, there are research products produced that we can consider results.
-- We can combat the reproducibility crisis by sharing these research objects at each stage of our research workflow.
+- We can combat the reproducibility crisis by sharing these research products at each stage of our research workflow.
 - There are amazing examples of research groups sharing different types of open results!

 Let's start thinking about what we can do immediately to work towards an open research workflow.